StartBootstrap/startbootstrap-agency/CRAWCI Documentation.md

 ### **D3**

-The **D3** Dataset сan be displayed in tabular format, accessed directly through the URL or downloaded in the following distribution formats: rdf,turle,json.
+The **D3** Dataset сan be displayed in tabular format, accessed directly through the URL or downloaded in the following distribution formats: **rdf,turle,json**.

 ### **D5**

-The original D5 can be downloaded as **.XLSX, .XML, .JSON,**  or can be exported as **CSV** which can be customised by choosing necessary columns.
+The original D5 can be downloaded as **.xlsx, .xml, .json,**  or can be exported as **CSV** which can be customised by choosing necessary columns.
 The dataset is also available in .RDF format but the file is damaged and cannot be opened in a proper way.

 Overall, the data is very precise and follows a well-defined structure.
 The only detected defect - dataset D5 makes arbitrary use of uppercase and lowercase.